Wild Lettuce grows as a tall, erect biennial, reaching up to 8 feet high.

 Comparisons: A similar plant is Prickly Lettuce, Lactuca serriola, but there the leaves have prickly edges and spines on the underside of the midrib.
 Blooming earlier, but still around at the time Wild Lettuce blooms are the Sow Thistles.
 The flowers of of Spiny Sow Thistle, Sonchus asper, somewhat resemble Wild Lettuce but are slightly wider and the leaves also are prickly.
 The most similar plant is Tall Blue Lettuce, L. biennis, but there the florets are mostly bluish or cream-colored and the leaves a darker shade.

 Below: 1st photo - A flower with 17 rays.
 Flower are only open part of a day.
-2nd photo - The seed head of Wild Lettuce.
-Note the reflexed phyllaries.
+2nd photo - detail of the stamens and style.

 Lore: Densmore (Ref.#5) reports that a use of this plant for warts was common amount the Minnesota Chippewa.
 She was told "Gather the white liquid which comes out when the stalk is broken and rub this on the wart."

 Food: Being in the same family as Garden Lettuce, Wild Lettuce can be used as cooked food when the plant is young.
 The floral array before expansion into flowering can also be cooked.
 At any other time the plant becomes tough.
 (Ref.#6)